susan-davis/dialog-extensions/README.md

 # dialog-extensions
 Useful extensions for the Dialog domain-specific Interactive Fiction language.
+These are mostly code-oriented, rather than player-facing, and can be quietly dropped in behind the scenes to simplify your code.
+Unit tests are provided for all of them, in the corresponding file ending in `-tests.dg`; running `make test` will run them all.

 ## Modules